aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/idocumentproperties/get_custom_property_value/_index.md

 ## get_custom_property_value {#string-any}
-Gets a named boolean value from the custom properties.
+Gets a named DateTime value from the custom properties.

 ```python